 Lots of firsts were ticked off in Sri Lanka.
 We saw blue whales in the wild for the very first time, drank tea fresh from the plantation and sat in the doorway of a moving train (Britain’s health and safety department would have an absolute field day here!)

-There is so much to see in Sri Lanka that it is hard to imagine cramming it all into two weeks.
-But sadly two weeks holiday is often all we can afford to take and making the most out of every day away is paramount.
-Before I went on this trip of a lifetime I spent hours trawling the internet for the best places to visit.
-I could justify going away for three weeks and I wanted to fill every minute of that with highlights.
+Before we went on this trip of a lifetime we spent hours trawling the internet for the best places to visit.
+We could justify going away for three weeks and wanted to fill every minute of that with highlights.

-As with every trip there were so many bits I would have done differently, some destinations I would have happily missed and others I wish I had explored for longer.
-I have therefore put together a two week itinerary so that you don’t have to make the same mistakes I did, and so that you can squeeze the most out of your limited amount of time away.
+As with every trip there were so many bits we would have done differently, some destinations we would have happily missed and others we wish we had explored for longer.
+We have therefore put together a two week itinerary so that you don’t have to make the same mistakes we did, and so that you can squeeze the most out of your limited amount of time away.

 We flew into Columbo (Bandaranaike International Airport) and got a taxi straight to Sigiriya in Sri Lanka’s central province.
 The journey took about 4 hours and cost about £50 (with a lot of haggling!)
 It was a great way to take in the countryside and get a feel for the area and our driver enjoyed stopping for coconuts on the side of the road and pointing out local sights.